 And all that stuff.

 After about 5 minutes, put them directly on a cooling rack.
-Or straight into your mouth.
+Alternatively: straight into your mouth.

 Oh my goodness.
 I could eat these cookies every day.
 Give me a glass of milk, STAT!